dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 (7.29)

 where 𝜎𝑥 is the half width of the plausible range for the quantity 𝑥.
-The half widths are step sizes in a random walk—random because the estimate is equally like to be an underestimate or an overestimate (representing step-ping left or right, respectively).
+The half widths are step sizes in a random walk — random because the estimate is equally like to be an underestimate or an overestimate (representing step-ping left or right, respectively).
 Therefore, the half widths, like the step sizes in a random walk, add via their squares (「adding in quadrature」).

 The number of ticks is 𝑛 = 𝑡/𝜏, so ⟨𝑥2⟩, which is 𝑛𝜆2, is also 𝑡𝜆2/𝜏.
 Thus,